Service Updates Heading link

-Many of our usual procedures have changed since transitioning to online services due to COVID-19.
-We are frequently reassessing our procedures to ensure our services are as safe and accessible as possible.
+Many of our usual procedures have changed to ensure that our mental health services are as safe and accessible as possible.
 Check back often for the latest updates.

 Individual Therapy Heading link